 Kentucky & Indiana Motorcycle Accident and Injury Lawyer

-When I meet wtih someone who has been injured from a motorcycle accident, there are several things I need to evaluate immediately: 1) was the at-fault driver insured and how much was he insured for; 2) if the at-fault driver was uninsured, was the vehicle he was driving insured as someone else owned the vehicle; 3) does my client have uninsured or underinsured motorist coverage on his own insurance policy, motorcycle or automobile policy, that we can recover from; 4) does my client have no-fault, med-pay or health insurance coverage that might cover his medical bills and; 5) are there any liens that will need to be satisifed out of my client's injury settlement.
+If you or a family member has been involved in a motorcycle wreck, you need an injury attorney.
+Unlike a car wreck case that you might be able to handle on your own, motorcycle accidents are more complicated.
+To just get a handle on an injury claim arising from a motorcycle wreck, I need to determine the following: 1) was the at-fault driver insured and how much was he insured for; 2) if the at-fault driver was uninsured, was the vehicle he was driving insured as someone else owned the vehicle; 3) does my client have uninsured or underinsured motorist coverage on his own insurance policy, motorcycle or automobile policy, that we can recover from; 4) does my client have no-fault, med-pay or health insurance coverage that might cover his medical bills and; 5) are there any liens that will need to be satisifed out of my client's injury settlement.
+Not to sound arrogant, but even if you are a licensed attorney, you probably don't have the experience needed to address these questions unless you handle a lot of personal injury claims.

-I am lawyer, Jim Desmond, and I licensed to handle motorcycle wrecks in both Kentucky and Indiana.
-While I mean no disrespect to you, the factors I laid out above are not easily evaluated as the answers to those questions can vary depending upon the law of the state, the facts of the accident and the insurnace purchased before this accident ever occurred.
-This is why I will strongly encourage you to contact me on my cell phone, 502-609-7657, as I don't think you should have to wait for legal answers when facing a life-altering, motorcycle crash.
+I am lawyer, Jim Desmond, and I'm licensed to handle motorcycle wrecks in both Kentucky and Indiana.
+The factors I laid out above are not easily evaluated as the answers vary depending upon the law of the state, the facts of the motorcycle accident and the insurance purchased before this motorcycle accident ever occurred.

 Motorcycle Laws and Insurance Coverage